PhilT95/athenlyx/docs/blue/tools-network/tshark/tshark_cli_wireshark.md

 A lot of filters are designed for multiple purposes.
 The most common filtering operations are described below.

 !!! note
     Most of these commands are CLI versions of the corresponding Wireshark features.

 ### Follow Stream

-**Follow Stream** helps to follow traffic streams similar to [Wireshark](../wireshark/wireshark_trafficanalysis.md).The query structure words with the following parameters
+**Follow Stream** helps to follow traffic streams similar to [Wireshark](../wireshark/wireshark_trafficanalysis.md).
+The query structure words with the following parameters

 - **Main Parameter and protocol**: `-z follow,tcp`
 - **View Mode**: Can be set to *ASCII* or *HEX*